NicholasBoll/github-migration/README.md

 1. Test your config: `npm run test:source` and `npm run test:target` to make sure those work correctly.
 Adjust your config file as necessary until these commands are good
 1. Clone your repo: `git clone <source-repo-url> --mirror`
     - Mirror mode will download all branches, tags and refs (required for converting pull requests)
+1. Download all issues and comments: `npm run fetch`.
+This will download all github artifacts.
+To see output, run `DEBUG=* npm run fetch`.
+This will count toward you API limit, but fetching is in batches of 100.
+This won't be much for small repos, but a repo with 13K commits would be 100s of requests
+1. Check for orphaned commits: `npm run check`.
+This will create a `missing-commits.json`.
+This is all commits that are not part of any current branch.
+There will probably be many of them.
+1. Attempt to anchor as many commits as possible. `npm run anchor`.
+This will create a branch from a commit still referenced in git and create that commit on your source branch (first side-effect task).
+It will output how many anchored commits were saved.
+If this number is 0, move on.
+If it is greater than 0 and you care for these comments, start this guide over.
 1. Move PR read-only refs: `sed -i.bak s/pull/pr/g <repo>.git/packed-refs`
 1. Optional: Rewrite history
     - To see how big your repo is you can run `du -sh <repo>.git`